-2018 approaches quickly and as usual this time of the year trend reports for the near future increases on internet, this also applies to the supply chain.
+A popular subject on internet is trend reports, this also applies to the supply chain.
 It is quite interesting to read these trend analyzes and I must say that quality of these analyzes vary greatly.

 Right now, many supply chain experts mention robotic technology in warehouse operations as an upcoming trend.
 It is very interesting and I think there are great opportunities in this area.
-However, one thing is certain, as long as the investment costs do not change radically in robotic / automation technology there will not be much progress.
-Today, a few global players can make an investment of these proportions to pay off.
-Small and medium sized warehouse can certainly not make an investment of these proportions right now.
+However, the investment costs have to decrease in robotic / automation technology to make it interesting for more small and medium companies.

 Personally, I believe that the following three areas will be trend setting in the warehouse logistics immediate future.
 Moreover, I focus on small and medium sized warehouses.
 They are most numerous, and they do not have the financial resources that the large and mega warehouses have.
 That also make them more interesting in a developing perspective.